World Bank warns governments to act more decisively in curbing pandemic

 The top near-term policy priorities are controlling the spread of Covid-19 and ensuring rapid and widespread vaccine deployment.

-World Bank acting vice president for equitable growth and financial institutions Ayhan Kose also warned the pandemic had greatly exacerbated debt risks in emerging market and developing economies.
+The World Bank acting vice-president for equitable growth and financial institutions, Ayhan Kose, also warned the pandemic had greatly exacerbated debt risks in emerging market and developing economies.